Thank you for visiting Grace Lutheran Church's website. We are a member of Lutheran Church-Canada.

 Sunday @ 9:30 AM

-Due to circumstances beyond our control, we find ourselves in a situation where we, as God’s people, cannot gather in our normal places of worship to receive God’s gifts.
-We are all faced with the challenge of how to continue giving our regular tithes and offerings to support the local ongoing Word and Sacrament ministry of our congregation, especially if we are not allowed to leave our homes.
+Due to circumstances beyond our control, we find ourselves in a situation where gathering as God’s people has changed or been modified from normal practices.
+We are all faced with the challenge of how to continue giving our regular tithes and offerings to support the local ongoing Word and Sacrament ministry of our congregation.
 In order to continue our regular giving to our congregation there are two options available online.

 1. Credit card donation

 Lutheran Church Canada has provided an online option using your credit card to donate and automatic tax receipt is generated.
 Press the green donate online button below.

 From your bank account you can send to email address: email@example.com

 Lutherans are those Christians who choose to accept Martin Luther's teachings.
 On October 31, 1517, Luther, a Catholic monk, posted his 95 Theses as a challenge to the doctrine and practices of the Roman Catholic Church, hoping to reform the practices he felt were inconsistent with scripture.

 The Lutheran faith is the Christian faith of Western Christendom as reformed by Martin Luther and others in the Book of Concord (1580).
 On October 31, 1517, Luther, an Augustinian monk, posted his 95 Theses that challenged the errors of the Roman Catholic Church.
 He hoped to reform church practices according to the bible alone.